-High blood pressure, or hypertension, is a common condition that affects about half of the adults in the United States.
-It occurs when the force of the blood pushing against the walls of the arteries is too high, putting extra strain on the heart and blood vessels.
-High blood pressure can increase the risk of serious health problems, such as heart attack, stroke, kidney disease, and vision loss
+High blood pressure, also known as hypertension, is a condition that is common among adults in the United States, and it affects about half of the population.
+This is caused by an increase in the force exerted by blood pushing against the arterial walls, which places more strain on the heart and the blood vessels.
+High blood pressure can increase the risk of serious health problems, such as heart attack, stroke, kidney disease, and vision loss, But what causes high blood pressure?
+And how can you prevent or treat it?
+In this article, we will explore 10 possible causes of high blood pressure and some tips to lower it.

 1. Underlying health conditions